Home » Technology » What is HDMI CEC

 • Make sure you have the latest version of the software.
 Developers often fix compatibility bugs in new updates.

 • Make sure that the connector you are using supports CEC.
-It happens that some HDMI connectors are not CEC capable on a software level.
+Some HDMI connectors are not capable of CEC on a software level.

 • Try connecting your device directly to the TV.
 This applies to players that can connect through a receiver.

 • Make sure you have a certified cable.
-Fake HDMI can have fewer cores, causing pin 13 not to engage and CEC not to work.
+Fake HDMI can have fewer cores, preventing pin 13 from engaging and CEC from working.

 Leave a Comment